armbian/documentation/docs/Community_IRC.md

 + Ports: `6697` / non-encrypted: `6667`
 + Channel: `#armbian`

-In order to enter main `#armbian` channel registration with Nickserv is mandatory.
+In order to enter main `#armbian` channels registration with Nickserv is mandatory.
 Check [Libera Chat documentation](https://libera.chat/guides/registration) for further information.

 ### Discord

 Simply click here: [https://discord.gg/gNJ2fPZKvc](https://discord.gg/gNJ2fPZKvc)
-Some of these channels are relayed to our IRC channel, so it does not matter if you join IRC or Discord as both received your messages.
-Check `#welcome-and-rules` for more info.
+Channels starting with `#armbian-` are relayed between Discord and IRC so it does not matter if you join IRC or Discord as both receive your messages.
+Check `#welcome-and-rules` for more information.

 ### Matrix